ssantichaivekin/polymerspace-website/projects.md

 [submit-a-project]: https://goo.gl/forms/DMn70FEgAVr0pvnw1

+The projects will be reviewed by the board.

 ## Ongoing projects

 You can come up with your own project and tell the board.
 We will provide the space and the materials for you.
 You can submit your project proposal through this google form.